 At this stage, QA engineers verify that the reported defect has been fixed.
 If the problem stays, engineers report it back to developers.
 In some cases, it is worth to discuss if the bug should be fixed.
 Critical and major defects require fixing.
-While some of minor bugs that take a lot of time and efforts to fix may stay.
+While some of the minor bugs that take a lot of time and efforts to fix may stay.
 Especially, when they won’t be noticed by the end users.

-- Run second round of regression testing.
+- Run a second round of regression testing.

 Our experience shows that you’ll average with three rounds of regression testing to address all the bugs and stabilize the whole application.

 Manual Regression Testing vs Automated